LibreOffice/loeclipse/README.md

 ### Getting help

-Join [#libreoffice-dev](https://irc.documentfoundation.org/?settings=#libreoffice-dev) to get in touch with LibreOffice and LOEclipse developers.

-You can also write to the [LibreOffice development mailing list](https://lists.freedesktop.org/mailman/listinfo/libreoffice) if you have trouble working on this project.
+Please open an issue if you experience any problems while working on this project.

 ## Release Management